temedeus/task_swiper/README.md

 # Task Swiper

-Task Swiper is a simple task management.
+Task Swiper is a simple task management app.

 # Install Dependencies and Run a Flutter App